-This year, Kristina graduated from the University of San Diego School of Leadership and Education Sciences with a Master’s in Education specializing in Leadership.
-Her capstone/thesis project was in the areas of gifted education and student-centred learning.
+Kristina graduated from the University of San Diego School of Leadership and Education Sciences with a Master’s in Education specializing in Leadership.
+Her capstone thesis project focused on teacher training, gifted education and student-centred learning.
 Kristina's two undergraduate degrees, a Bachelor of Music Performance and a Bachelor of Education, were from the University of Calgary and she holds a current Alberta Teaching Certificate, is a Certified Holistic Nutritionist and is an affiliate teacher with the Royal Conservatory of Music.

 Kristina started her classroom teaching career at West Island College, an independent university preparatory school for grades 7-12, where she was asked to design, build and teach a new music and band program.
 She continued at West Island College teaching English Language Arts and leading music programs that were combined with humanitarian work, travel and outdoor education.
 She was honoured to have been presented with the "Teacher of the Year" award during her time there.